Are Honey Bees Endangered ? The Facts

 But, in the years just before and after 2006 – the beekeeping industry faced a strange wave of losses.
 In this situation the majority of worker bees in the hive were suddenly gone.

 This phenomenon became known as Colony collapse disorder (CCD).
-The event continued for the next 5-6 years and the biggest problem is that no one really knows why it happened.
+The event continued for the next 5-6 years and the biggest problem is that no one really knows exactly why it happened.

 Everything has been blamed for this decline of the colonies.
 From pesticides to cell phone towers and even UFOs but, no reliable research has been able to verify a single cause.

 What CCD did do was put the plight of the honey bee on the public radar.
-And, that’s not a bad thing – we need them.
-And, many of the issues that affect honey bee health also hurt other types of pollinators: habitat loss, climate change, parasites (mites) etc.
+And, that’s not a bad thing – we need honey bees.
+And, putting CCD aside – it is getting harder to keep beehives alive and productive.

 Native Bees vs Honey Bees